hinter-net/hinter-cline/.clinerules/README.md

 ## 2. Key Data Stores
 The user's information is organized into three main areas.
 You are expected to navigate and reference these as the primary sources of truth.

-*   **`entries/pinned/`**: This is the user's primary knowledge base, similar to a personal wiki.
+*   **`entries/`**: This is the user's private knowledge base, which includes their report drafts.
+You should consider its contents the primary source of truth for the user's own information.
-    *   It contains persistent, curated, and up-to-date information.
-    *   The directory structure is not flat; you can navigate through subdirectories.
-    *   Start with `entries/pinned/README.md` if it exists, as it may serve as a table of contents.

-*   **`entries/`**: This directory holds regular, timestamped report drafts.
-    *   These are more ephemeral than pinned entries.
-    *   You might reference them to see the history of reports.

 *   **`peers/{alias}/incoming/`**: This directory contains reports received from peers.
     *   The `pinned/` subdirectory within an incoming peer directory holds persistent, curated reports from that peer.
 Treat this as a key source of information about the peer's knowledge.